BethW83/Group-Project-1-Retail/README.md

 ## Ethical considerations

 -   The Customer ID was anonymised.
--   The data is available publicly on Kaggle and (Tom insert link here)

--   Were there any data privacy, bias or fairness issues with the data?
--   How did you overcome any legal or societal issues?
+Even though it was only an ID number, we decided that was still traceable back to the individual if we had access to the rest of th companies data.

 ## Dashboard Design